-As in prior years, we will review internal audit plans and the results of their work.
+We will review internal audit plans and the results of their work.
 We will reflect the findings from these reports, together with reports from any other work completed in the year, in our detailed audit plan, where they raise issues that could have an impact on the financial statements.